 Leh – Upshi – Tanglang La – Debring – Tso Kar

-The first part of this journey until Upshi will be the same that I explained above.
-However, upon reaching Upshi, continue on Manali Leh highway towards Rumtse rather than taking the turn towards Chumathang.
+The first part of this journey until Upshi will be the same as I explained above.
+However, upon reaching Upshi, continue on the Manali Leh highway towards Rumtse rather than taking the left turn towards Chumathang.

-The ascent for Tanglang La starts after Rumtse.
+The ascent of Tanglang La starts after Rumtse.
 Once you have crossed the pass, you will arrive at an Army establishment called Debring.
-It is just where More plains start.
-There are also a few dhabas there that should make it easy for you to spot the road.
+This is where More Plains starts.

 Also Read: How Safe Ladakh is for Tourists?